 Not enough people lay everything out on the table to be seen and felt.
 Not enough people describe how it feels to actually be addicted to, pedestalling and obsessing over someone else.
 It is for this reason that I have taken it upon myself to depict, to a vulnerable degree of detail, what a bad limerent episode looks like.
 Additionally, I like to think that this will help settle the doubts and intrusive thoughts circling around your brain such as:

 I have been there.
-And, after obtaining a PhD in neuroscience, moving onto clinical psychology and elucidating the precise neural correlates of limerence, I have freed myself and am now as immune to limerence as anyone can be.
+And, after studying neuroscience and elucidating the precise neural correlates of limerence, I have freed myself and am now as immune to limerence as anyone can be.

 Here is the story of my last and most severe limerent episode that I unknowingly allowed to spiral out of control, in turn sending me through the wildest, most razor-sharp emotions for 1.5 years.
 Years have passed since this chapter of my life, but it will forever be carved into my internalized autobiography due to the lasting power of emotionally-evocative episodic memories.